 1. Can Bluetooth headphones interfere with a pacemaker?

-Yes, Bluetooth devices and headphones may emit electromagnetic fields and contain magnets, which can temporarily interfere with pacemaker and ICD function especially if held close within ~6 inches (15 cm).
+Yes, Bluetooth devices may emit electromagnetic fields and contain magnets, which can temporarily interfere with pacemaker function especially if held close within ~6 inches (15 cm).

 2. How close can I have Bluetooth headphones near my pacemaker?